We are the Immigration Advice Service

 If you need to hire the services of an immigration lawyer in the Republic of Ireland, the Immigration Advice Service is here to help.

 The IAS is a team of immigration law experts with offices in Ireland and throughout the United Kingdom.
-With a wealth of experience in all areas of immigration law, we are proud of our reputation as one of the leading immigration law firms in the whole of Ireland and the UK.
+With a wealth of experience in all areas of Irish immigration law, we are proud of our reputation as one of the leading immigration law firms in the whole of Ireland and the UK.

 The IAS can provide tailored, expert guidance and advice on any immigration issue you might be facing, regardless of its complexity.
 We can help with all forms of Irish immigration applications including for employment, studying and citizenship, as well as for family members of an Irish resident.

-Through hiring one of our highly skilled immigration specialists, you can rest assured that you will be dealing with an eminent immigration law firm.
+Through hiring one of our highly skilled Irish immigration lawyers, you can rest assured that you will be dealing with an eminent immigration law firm.
 We will work with you to thoroughly assess your situation, and help you to decide the most appropriate course of action to take to achieve your desired result.

-What do IAS’ immigration lawyers in Ireland do?
+What do IAS immigration lawyers in Ireland do?

 As well as our standard immigration law services, the IAS also offer full support for asylum seekers and for those who might be facing deportation from Ireland.

-Our immigration lawyers are all trained to the highest of standards and have extensive knowledge of Irish immigration law in all its forms.
+Our immigration lawyers in Dublin are all trained to the highest of standards and have extensive knowledge of Irish immigration law in all its forms.
 They also engage in continuous professional development, ensuring that their legal immigration knowledge is fully up to date.

 If you cannot meet us in our office in Limerick, this is no barrier to reaching us.
 You can discuss your case with us remotely, either on the phone, or via Skype.
 Regardless of where you are located, the IAS is here to help.
 Simply put, we will work around what is most convenient for you.